 The AVCC permits 2 come and try events before you are required to become a financial racing member.
 You may contact any of the 3 clubs directly and race their local events, it does not have to be a SAMCA featured event.
-Membership runs annually from January to December, but you are able to purchase a membership from October for the price of one year, thus gaining 3 months for free.
+Membership runs annually from January to December.

 CAMS (Classic Adelaide Masters Series)